-The Summer Research Trainee Program (SRTP) was founded in 1992 to inspire motivated students who are underrepresented in medicine (URiM) to consider careers in academic medicine.
+The Summer Research Trainee Program (SRTP) was founded in 1992 to inspire motivated students who are underrepresented in medicine (UIM) to consider careers in academic medicine.
 SRTP is sponsored by the MGH Center for Diversity and Inclusion.
-The goal of this program is to build a pipeline of college and medical school students underrepresented in medicine (URiM) who are interested in academic biomedical research careers.
+The goal of this program is to build a pipeline of college and medical school students underrepresented in medicine (UIM) who are interested in academic biomedical research careers.

-Each summer, twenty students are selected from a nationwide competition to join SRTP.
+Each summer, students are selected from a nationwide competition to join SRTP.
 Each student is assigned to a specific MGH laboratory, clinical site, health policy, or health services research area where they undertake an original research project under the mentorship and guidance of a Mass General Hospital (MGH) investigator.
 Assignments are carefully considered and are made with the student’s research and career interests in mind.